 Once the Relevant TNSP (or AEMO) informs the Proponent that an inter-network test under 5.7.7 is required, the Proponent must create a draft test program.
-The test program should be created in consultation with AEMO via the SISC.
+The test program should be created in consultation with AEMO, which is expected to occur via the SISC.
 The test program should be created based on the following general principles:

-- (a) The primary purpose of testing is to verify and give confidence in the magnitude and impacts of the change in power transfer capability of (and between) more than one transmission network associated with a Project, and to verify model information used to determine power system limits and undertake various planning and operational studies. - (b) Because of the potential for unmodelled interactions between control schemes, sufficient testing should be planned to give confidence that no such interactions are likely to occur.
+- (a) The primary purpose of testing is to verify and give confidence in the magnitude and impacts of the change in power transfer capability of (and between) more than one transmission network associated with a Project, and to verify model information used to determine power system limits and undertake various planning and operational studies. - (b) Because of the potential for unmodelled interactions between control schemes, sufficient testing should be planted to give confidence that no such interactions are likely to occur.
 It may be prudent to include system monitoring at lower power flows for a period of time with the commissioned plant in the test program to allow for any control interactions to be identified, prior to increasing transfer capacity. - (c) Any network testing carries a level of intrinsic risk which must be assessed and appropriately mitigated.
 Irrespective of the level of confidence in power system models used for determining system limits, they can never reasonably cover all possible characteristics that could impact power system performance.
-Therefore, the test program should be staged in appropriate increments and provide confidence in power system models and performance. - (d) Suggestions for an inter-network testing risk assessment approach are provided in Appendix C. - (e) The final testing methodology (including staging of tests and hold points) included in the test program will be determined by the SISC, and through consultation under NER clause 5.7.7.
+Therefore, the test program should be staged in appropriate increments and provide confidence in power system models and performance. - (d) The test program should be developed taking into account power system operational limitations, for example reactive reserve requirements. - (d)(e) Suggestions for an inter-network testing risk assessment approach are provided in Appendix C. Appendix G. - (e)(f) The final testing methodology (including staging of tests and hold points) included in the test program will be determined by the SISC, and through consultation under NER clause 5.7.7.